 LET 3 of the Junior Reserve Officer Training Corps sharpens a Cadet's knowledge and understanding of leadership principles, planning, goal-setting, and leadership strategies, as well as decision making and problem-solving skills.
 LET 3 Cadets develop stronger writing and presentation skills, conflict management skills and begin exploring time management, career planning and financial planning strategies.
 LET 3 Cadets continue to develop as leaders, both physically and mentally and work to assume greater positions of responsibility as leaders in DCHS's Corps of Cadets.
-JROTC will not be a focus area staring with the graduating class of 2021.
+Students in this class are required to take the US Civics/Citizenship Test, which is a graduation requirement.